alfifrr/milestone-1/README.md

    ```
 4. Open the project in Visual Studio Code and start a live server:
    - Use the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
-   - Alternatively, open `index.html` directly in your browser.
+   - Alternatively, locate and open `index.html` directly in your browser.

 ---